SprintHive/income-docs/migrate-v1-to-v2/README.md

 ### How to know if an income has been successfully detected

-When the status is SUCCESS and result.status is "WITHIN_TOLERANCE"
+When the status is SUCCESS and result.status is "HIGH_CONFIDENCE"

 > Any other result can be sent for manual review